4d/docs/website/translated_docs/es/Concepts/operators.md

 title: Operadores
 ---

 An operator is a symbol or a group of symbols that you use to check, modify, or combine values.
 Usted ya conoce a la mayoría de los operadores.
-For example, `1 + 2` uses the addition (or plus sign) operator to add two numbers together, and the result is 3.
+Por ejemplo, `1 + 2` utiliza el operador de adición (o signo más) para sumar dos números, y el resultado es 3.
 Comparison operators, like = or >, let you compare two or more values.

 The 4D language supports the operators you may already know from other languages like C or JavaScript.
 However, the assignment operator is `:=` to prevent it from being mistakenly used when the equal to operator (`=`) is intended.
 [Basic operators](#basic-operators) such as arithmetic operators (+, -, *, /, %...) and comparison operators (=, >, >=...) can be used with numbers, but also with boolean, text, date, time, pointer, or picture data types.
 Like JavaScript, the 4D language supports the concept of [truthy and falsy values](#truthy-and-falsy), which in use in [short-cicrcuit operators](#short-circuit-operators).